Jocelyn Blore

 Some forensics students in Pennsylvania may find it difficult to attend classes on campus.
 Perhaps they live in more rural regions or have professional, familial, or other commitments preventing them from attending an on-campus degree or certificate program.
 Luckily, many hybrid and online programs are available for students facing these concerns.

 One of the premier institutions for online learning across the US is Penn State’s World Campus.
-The program offers several online degrees related to forensics, including a forensic nursing certificate, a homeland security minor, a graduate certificate, and a bachelor of science (BS) degree in criminal justice.
+The program offers several online degrees related to forensics, including a forensic nursing certificate; a graduate certificate and a homeland security minor; and a bachelor of science (BS) degree in criminal justice.

 In its online BS program, students are prepared for law enforcement, protective services, or security management careers through comprehensive instruction in criminology, policing in America, ethics in criminal justice, and sociology.
 Penn State also provides the Military Grant-in-Aid undergraduate program, which makes these programs more affordable for US men and women in uniform.